How to Change the Vacuum Pump Exhaust Filter (RVS20-32, 310-33)

 No tools needed in the replacement process.
 All steps can easily be done by hand.

-Replacement Fuse for Pulse8, Pulse12, and Pulse16.
+Replacement fuse for Pulse8, Pulse12, and Pulse16.

 PulseSeries - Impulse Sealers